Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/addons/ninepatchbutton_demo_project/addons/ninepatchbutton/README.md

 - **Action Mode** - Determines when the button is considered clicked.
 - **Button Mask** - The binary mark to choose which mouse buttons this button will respond to.
 - **Enabled Focus Mode** - We removed this property because its tooltip states that it is deprecated and that `Control/Focus/Mode` should be used instead.
-- **Keep Pressed Outside** - If *true*, the button stays pressed when moving the cursor outside the button while pressing it. *Currently this property is broken, and the NinePatchButton acts as though the property is set to true at all times.*
+- **Keep Pressed Outside** - If *true*, the button stays pressed when moving the cursor outside the button while pressing it. *This property is currently broken and has been disabled until it can be fixed.*
 - **Shortcut** - The [ShortCut](https://docs.godotengine.org/en/stable/classes/class_shortcut.html) associated with the button.
-- **Button Group** - The [ButtonGroup](https://docs.godotengine.org/en/stable/classes/class_buttongroup.html) associated with the button.
+- **Group** - The [ButtonGroup](https://docs.godotengine.org/en/stable/classes/class_buttongroup.html) associated with the button.
+- **Theme Path** - The file path of the custom theme that should be used for the button.

 ### NinePatchRect
 - **Texture** - This property is controlled by the `Normal Texture` property, which will automatically load its texture into here.